-Your credit utilization rate is one of the most important factors lenders use to assess your creditworthiness — for many scoring models, it accounts for roughly 20 to 30 percent of your score.
+Your credit utilization rate is one of the most important factors lenders use to assess your creditworthiness — for some scoring models, it accounts for roughly 20% to 30% of your score.
 Because of this, making sure your utilization is at a respectable level can help keep your credit healthy.

 How much of your credit should you use?

 But how much credit utilization is too much?
-VantageScore recommends a utilization rate of no more than 30 percent.
-Since carrying balances that represent a significant portion of your available credit could indicate you’re struggling financially, lenders might worry that you’ll have trouble paying it back.
+VantageScore recommends a utilization rate of no more than 30%.
+Since carrying balances that represent a significant portion of your available credit could indicate you’re struggling financially, lenders might worry that you’ll have trouble paying them back.

 It’s also important to keep in mind that your utilization rate is the percentage of credit you’re using across ALL of your credit cards.
-In other words, your utilization is calculated by totaling all of the balances you carry across each credit card you own — you don’t have a separate utilization rate for each card.
+In other words, your utilization is calculated by totaling all of the balances you carry across all credit cards you own.

-So if you’re carrying a $2,000 balance across three credit cards with a total available balance of $6,000, your utilization rate is 33 percent – even if you’re using 50 percent of one card’s limit and 10 percent of the other cards’ limits.
+So if you’re carrying a $2,000 balance across three credit cards with a total available balance of $6,000, your credit utilization rate is 33%.

 The risks of overutilization

-If you have a high utilization rate, you may see a negative impact on your credit score.
+If you have a high utilization rate, you may see a negative impact on your credit scores.

-Why is this?
-If your monthly statement constantly shows a high utilization rate, you may be seen as a higher risk and your credit score may decrease accordingly, even if you pay your balance in full each month and remain debt-free.
+Why?
+If you have a high credit utilization rate, you may be seen as a higher risk and your credit scores may decrease accordingly, even if you make your minimum payments on time each month.

-And let’s not forget the ultimate risk that comes with carrying a large balance — with credit card interest rates generally falling anywhere between 4.9 percent and 24.99 percent – or even higher — carrying a balance could result in huge interest charges as well.
+And let’s not forget the ultimate risk that comes with carrying a large balance — with credit card interest rates generally falling anywhere between 4.9% and 24.99% — or even higher — carrying a balance could result in huge interest charges as well.
 Over time, that means less money in your pocket.

 4 tips for maintaining the right utilization percentage

 - Keep more than one credit card open.
-Since having one card with a utilization percentage over 30 percent can hurt your score more than having that balance spread amongst several cards, it could pay to use more than one credit card.
-If you’re looking for a new line of credit to decrease your utilization, compare credit cards first to make sure you’re getting the best deal for your situation.
+How can having only one card in your pocket hurt your scores?
+If you only have one card, you’re limited to using 30% of its credit limit in order to help maintain good credit.
+Having multiple cards helps spread the use around, helping to level your credit utilization rate out across all your accounts.
+If you’re looking for a new line of credit to decrease your credit utilization, compare credit cards first to make sure you’re getting the best deal for your situation.

 - Pay your bills more than once per month.
-If your credit card bill has a tendency to creep up by the end of your billing period, submitting a payment more than once per month could help.
+If your credit card bills have a tendency to creep up by the end of your billing period, submitting payments more than once per month could help.
 This is typically easy if you take advantage of your card’s online bill pay feature.

 - Ask your card issuer for a credit limit increase.
-Asking your current credit card provider for a credit limit increase can be a great way to lower your utilization with limited effort on your part.
-And if you’ve used credit responsibly until now, there’s a good shot they will grant your request.
-However, it’s important to remember that this could result in a hard inquiry, which might cause your score to drop temporarily.
+Asking your current credit card issuer for a credit limit increase can be a great way to lower your utilization with limited effort on your part.
+And if you’ve used credit responsibly until now, there’s a good shot it will grant your request.
+But it’s important to remember that this could result in a hard inquiry, which might cause your scores to drop temporarily.
 Once you get that bigger credit line, remember not to increase your spending as well, or else you could negate the positive effects of having a larger limit.

-- Consider keeping your utilization above zero percent.
-Although keeping your utilization at zero percent might seem like the best way to go, banks may actually frown on it.
-Remember, they want to see that you’re using credit responsibly – not avoiding it altogether.
+- Consider keeping your utilization above 0%.
+Although keeping your utilization at 0% might seem like the best way to go, banks may actually frown on it.
+Remember, they want to see that you’re using credit responsibly — not avoiding it altogether.
 Typically, the balance reported to the bureaus is your statement balance, not what you’re carrying over from month to month, so if you’d like to pay off your balance in full while still showing a positive utilization rate, consider strategically timing your payments.